 Attending a Tarion PDI Inspection with a Builder Representative can be very stressful.
 This is not surprising as you have 2 Professionals with opposing goals in mind.
 I must clarify that most Builder Representatives are honest and quite amicable during the inspection, but that is not always the case.

 If your builder fails to resolve your claim, or does not feel that the item is warranted, that is when Tarion can help.
 We can assess your claim and, if warrantable, ensure that the issue is resolved.
 However, to be eligible for Tarion’s assistance, you must report your warranty claim within the relevant warranty time frame.

 Pre-listing inspections provides openness and portrays transparency which establishes trust, a positive factor that can help push the sale prices higher and stimulate more offers.
-If the house is perchieved to be in better condition than originally thought, the price will definately reflect this.
+If the house is perceived to be in better condition than originally thought, the price offered by prospective purchaser will definitely reflect this.

 When you get a home inspection before listing your home, you can remove a lot of stress surrounding the sale.
 It is normal to worry that your home may have some hidden feficiencies that you are not aware of.
 With a Home Inspection, you will know of any problems that exist and have the opportunity to address them.
 With an inspection after the listing, you will have to meet the requirements of the sales agreement.
 This means making sure all of the issues are taken care of before the closing takes place.
 The home inspection will be one less reason why your sale fails.